 Shop with a paid pal

-Personal shoppers usually receive a discount from stores as a lure to help bring clients in store, usually 10-20% off retail.
+Personal shoppers usually receive a discount from stores as a lure to help bring clients in store (it's usually 10-20% off the retail price).
 Find one in your town (the listings at the Association of Image Consultants International are reliable), and agree in advance that he or she will pass along that discount directly to you.
-Sure, you’ll pay for their time, but if you buy strategically—occasionally, and in bulk—you’ll still save overall.
+Sure, you'll pay for their time, but if you buy strategically—occasionally, and in bulk—you'll still save overall.

 Know the best time to buy

 Sales are carefully planned.
-In general, once an item has lingered in store for 6 weeks, whatever remains will be discounted on the 43rd day: if you’ve found something you love, watch it until that window expires.
-And for more tips on using timing to your wallet’s advantage, these are the 20 Purchases That Are Always Worth the Money.
+In general, once an item has lingered in store for 6 weeks, whatever remains will be discounted on the 43rd day: if you've found something you love, watch it until that window expires.
+And for more amazing shopping advice, see these 27 Amazing Amazon-Branded Products You'd Never Think to Buy But Should.

 Take advantage of friendly savings

 Like a store?
 Well, be sure to buy from only one person at the shop—learn their name, ask for them when you shop, and make sure to check their schedule.
 After all, they're on commission most of the time, and a regular buyer is a reliable income source.

 Once you're recognized, that friendly sales associate can invite you to the pre-sale period—that week before the sale signs go up when insiders can shop at discounted prices in secret—and include you in friends and family promo periods.

 Many retailers offer price adjustments, where you can claim a refund if the item you've bought is marked down within a certain timeframe afterwards—Banana Republic, for example, has a 14-day price adjustment policy, while J. Crew allows you 7 days grace.
 Save your receipt, and keep a close eye on the price of whatever you've bought.